 3. User adoption doesn’t stop at go-live.
 Most ERP project teams are relieved when they cross the finish line of a go-live.
 Many months or years have been spent getting the project off the ground, so the last thing anyone wants to do is talk about how to extend the project.
 However, most user adoption issues are identified after go-live, and most of the benefits realization framework doesn’t kick in until well after go-live.
 Defining go-live as the project finish line is a common misguided assumption.
 An effective user adoption and organizational change management framework will ensure your employees are not only prepared to adopt the system at the time of go-live, but also ensure that they continue to improve their individual and team performance in the weeks and months after go-live.
 This incremental investment in time and money after go-live has returns that exceed the investment multiple times over.

-For example, we just started working with a manufacturing client that is having user adoption problems with their Epicor Vantage rollout, so we are helping them assess how to optimize acceptance and use of the system.
-Some of the client’s departments had completely abandoned the software and reverted back to their legacy processes and the implementation was at risk of completely failing.
-Without our help, this particular client was staring down the possibility of having spent significant amounts of time and money in software licenses and technical implementation services that resulted in expensive shelf-ware that is failing to deliver any business value whatsoever.
+The good news is you can include these three factors in your organizational change management plan.
+For example, we worked with a manufacturing client that was having user adoption problems with their Epicor Vantage rollout, so we helped them assess how to optimize acceptance and use of the system.
+Some of the client’s departments had completely abandoned the software and reverted back to their legacy processes, and the implementation was at risk of failing.
+Without our help, this client was staring down the possibility of having spent significant amounts of time and money in software licenses and technical implementation services that resulted in expensive shelf-ware that fails to deliver business value.